gwabstech/gwabstech/README.md

 - 🌱 I’m an expert in **Kotlin, Java, Jetpack Compose, and the Android View System (XML)**.
 I'm also exploring **RTOS POS development with C++** and backend development with **Spring Boot**.

-- 💼 Currently serving as the **Head of IT** at Viscount Microfinance Bank, where I lead innovative tech projects, including secure web applications and landing pages.
+- 💼 Currently serving as the **Android POS Engineer** at BellBank Microfinance Bank and Teasy Mobile International, where I build innovative fintech projects, including Mobile banking apps, payment terminal and point of sales system for payment collections.

 - 💬 Ask me about **Native Android development, Kotlin, Java, Jetpack Compose, RTOS POS development, and backend integration**.